rust-lang/book/second-edition/nostarch/chapter15.md

 uproar from the remaining TV watchers!

-We use the `Rc<T>` type when we want to allocate some data on the heap for multiple parts of our program to read, and we can’t determine at compile time which part will finish using the data last.
-If we knew which part would finish last, we could just make that part the data’s owner and the normal ownership rules enforced at compile time would take effect.
+We use the `Rc<T>` type when we want to allocate some data on the heap for multiple parts of our program to read and we can’t determine at compile time which part will finish using the data last.
+If we knew which part would finish last, we could just make that part the data’s owner, and the normal ownership rules enforced at compile time would take effect.

 Note that `Rc<T>` is only for use in single-threaded scenarios.
 When we discuss